rawarne2/portfolio-v2/README.md

 # Overview

 This is a simple and elegant website designed to showcase my work, skills, and personality.
 The website features a responsive layout that looks great on all devices and was created using Next.js and TypeScript.
-This will be available at RashaunWarner.com to replace my old website.
+Visit this website at RashaunWarner.com.

 ---